microsoft/muzic/deeprapper/README.md

 now time: 11:17.
 Step 10 of piece 0 of epoch 1, loss 9.587631130218506
 now time: 11:18.
 Step 20 of piece 0 of epoch 1, loss 9.187388515472412
 ```
+You can specify the arguments in the bash file, such as number of epoch, bach size, etc.

 To generate, run:

 ```bash
 bash generate.sh
 ```
+You can specify the arguments in the bash file, such as number of epoch, bach size, etc.

 For more generated samples, visit https://deeprapper.github.io.